NikashLamsal/Data-Science/README.md

 - **Probability distributions** and their applications.
 - **Utilization of `sklearn`** for normalization and standardization.

+### 4. Feature Engineering

+#### Description
+This project demonstrates the process of feature engineering, which involves creating new features from raw data to improve model performance in machine learning.

+#### Dataset
+This project uses the `titanic.csv` dataset.
+It contains information about Titanic passengers, including demographic details, ticket class, fare, and survival status.

+#### Features
+- **Principal Component Analysis (PCA)** for dimensionality reduction and feature selection.
+- **Handling missing values** using imputation techniques.
+- **Feature scaling and encoding** to transform categorical and numerical data for machine learning models.
+- **Correlation analysis** to identify the most impactful features.
+- **Statistical insights** on factors influencing survival.
+- **Data preprocessing** for handling missing values and feature engineering.

 ---

 This repository will be continually updated with new projects and enhancements.
 Stay tuned for more!